hotosm/website/README.md

 ## Dependency Management

-This project uses Pipenv for dependency management.
-Pipenv is a Python tool that combines the best features of pip (Python's package installer), Pipfile (a manifest file format for Python package requirements), and virtualenv (a tool for creating isolated Python environments).
+This project uses Poetry for dependency management.
+Poetry is a Python tool that helps to handle dependency installation, building packages, and versioning.
+It simplifies package management and deployment by adding a layer of abstraction over the standard setup tools.

-Dependencies are specified in the `Pipfile`, and the exact versions of the dependencies are locked in the `Pipfile.lock`.
-To install the dependencies, run `pipenv install`.
-To add a new dependency, run `pipenv install {dependency}`.
+Dependencies are specified in the `pyproject.toml`, and the exact versions of the dependencies are locked in the `poetry.lock`.
+To install the dependencies, run `poetry install`.
+To add a new dependency, run `poetry add {dependency}`.

 ## Using the Makefile